-Foxfarm Grow Big is available in a one-quart bottle, which can produce up to 96 gallons of plant food, from Terrain.
+Foxfarm Grow Big is available in quart-sized bottles from Terrain.

 Big Bloom also works as a standalone product, but when used in conjunction with Grow Big and Tiger Bloom, it is designed to establish a foundation that supports blooming and healthy foliage.

 Use Big Bloom throughout the plant’s life cycle to ensure that a low level of nutrients is consistently available, with a ratio of 1-3-7 NPK.